awk Programs

 first rule, because it has an empty pattern, is executed on every line of

 the input.
-It uses awk
+It uses awk's field-accessing mechanism

 (see section Examining Fields) to pick out the individual words from

-the line, and the built-in variable NF
+the line, and the built-in variable NF (see section Built-in Variables)

 to know how many fields are available.

-For each input word, an element of the array freq
+For each input word, an element of the array freq is incremented to

 reflect that the word has been seen an additional time.